funcbook/funcbook.github.io/chapter-00/README.md

 title: Preface
 index: true
 tags: preface, meta
+wip: true
 ---

+{% handyquote credit="Brian Kernighan" %}
-> Leap in and try things.
+Leap in and try things.
 If you succeed, you can have enormous influence.
-If you fail, you have still learned something, and your next attempt is sure to be better for it. -Brian Kernighan
+If you fail, you have still learned something, and your next attempt is sure to be better for it.
+{% endhandyquote %}

 # Preface